DevUP-Solutions/devup-solutions.github.io/_posts/2023-03-14-LAStandard_ASEv3.markdown

 ### How does it work?
 To make this setup work, we need to configuration a couple of things for traffic to flow.

-* VNet with atleast 2 Subnets
+* VNet with at least 2 Subnets
 * Each Subnet should have a Network Security Group (NSG)
     * To protect from unwanted traffic in and out of the subnet.
 * App Service Environment, deployed in a dedicated subnet
 * Logic App Standard, deployed on the App Service Environment
 * Storage Account, deployed with private endpoint in to the other subnet.

-The 2 subnets is divided as follow, *Subnet A* dedicated for the *App Service Environment* due to the need for it's own subnet.
+The 2 subnets is divided as follows, *Subnet A* dedicated for the *App Service Environment* due to the need for it's own subnet.
 We then create a second subnet *Subnet B* so we can use it for adding private links or other services.
 It will look like this:

 ![Network overview Overview](/assets/images/2023/march/subnetdrawing.jpg)